Creating Editorial Wedding Photography

 So, the process of creating editorial photography is characterized by:

-However, not every photographer is into editorial wedding photography.
+However, not every photographer is into editorial wedding photography (others might even be into traditional wedding photography).
 Some photographers (who I respect and love) choose not to shoot any photos in portrait orientation.
 You’ll see all the photographs in this blog post are portrait as this is usually the orientation in a magazine.

 How do I do this as an Editorial Wedding Photographer?